stephanzlatarev/vscode-starcraft/docs/index.md

 The headless StarCraft II is built for linux/amd64 architecture.
 There are no known issues when running on Windows with Docker Desktop.
-On Mac with Apple silicon works with Docker VMM (See Docker Desktop > Settings > General > Virtual Machine Options) but doesn't work with Apple Virtualization framework using Rosetta for emulation.
+On Mac with Apple Silicon it works with Docker VMM (See Docker Desktop > Settings > General > Virtual Machine Options), Apple Virtualization framework, or OrbStack as long as Rosetta is not used for emulation.

 Two network ports must be available on the host machine.
 They can be configured in Settings under `StarCraft II for AI`.
 The default ports are:
 * 5000 - This is the port for your bot to connect to.